 In Virginia, it is a Class 1 misdemeanor to drive under the influence or while intoxicated and can include significant punishments that can derail your life, family, or profession. § 18.2-266.

 Additionally, second or subsequent DUI/DWI arrests and convictions can carry mandatory time in jail.
-A third conviction for a DUI/DWI will result in a felony conviction and revocation of your driving privileges. § 18.2-270.
+A third offense for a DUI/DWI will result in a felony conviction and revocation of your driving privileges. § 18.2-270.

 6-month minimum as a condition of obtaining a “restricted license”

 Implied Consent and Refusal

-A refusal to submit to the test can result in a license suspension for one (1) year to three (3) years depending on whether it is the first or subsequent conviction.
+A refusal to submit to the test can result in a license suspension for one to three years, depending on whether it is the first or subsequent conviction.
 As a condition of a conviction of refusing to take a breath test to establish blood alcohol, an individual is not eligible for a restricted driver’s license.

-Legal Representation for DUI
+Legal Representation for DUI IN Virginia